-If you’ve been golfing for a while, you’d have heard pro golfers talk about golf divots.
+If you’ve been golfing for a while, you have heard pro golfers talk about golf divots.
 It’s one of the concepts that golfers often pursue.
 Perhaps, its popularity is birthed from the fact that it can help golfers know the state of their swings.
 If you’re hearing it for the first time, we’ll discuss how a golf divot can help you know whether your golf swing needs adjusting.
 But before that, let’s see what exactly a golf divot is.

 So, what is a golf divot?
-A golf divot is the piece of turf that’s cut out from the ground when a golfer plays a stroke.
+A golf divot is a piece of turf that’s cut out from the ground when a golfer plays a stroke.
 You’ll probably notice that most golf shots will scrape off layers of the turf as your wedge of iron makes contact with the ball.

 The main reason for this scrap is the club’s design to strike the ball on a descending path.
 To strike correctly, you’ll have your iron move downwards towards the ball.
 The downward movement typically continues, even after you’ve struck the ball; therefore, slightly digging into the turf as your swing bottoms out.

 The depth or shallowness of a golfer’s divot depends on their swing shapes.
 However, it’s something that you’ll most likely see with every good swing a golfer takes with their wedge or iron.

 Why Do Pro Golfers Always Take a Divot?